geras-papax/LESSONS/README.md

 # LESSONS

-This repository contains code for performing Exploratory Data Analysis (EDA) on a dataset.
+This repository contains code for performing Exploratory Data Analysis (EDA) and Feature Selection on a dataset.
 The EDA is implemented using Jupyter Notebook and includes various data analysis techniques and visualizations.
+The Feature Selection is implemented also using Jupyter Notebook and extracts the top features according to various metrics.

 <br/>